kdbanman/visualcrawl/SemCrawl.md

 # Semantic Web Crawling #

-**WORK IN PROGRESS:** this document is intended for readers already familiar with semantic web principles and technologies who wish to explore the idea of semantic web crawling.
-Efficiency and parallelization will not be explored.
+**WORK IN PROGRESS:**
+- This document is intended for readers already familiar with semantic web principles and technologies who wish to explore the idea of semantic web crawling.
+No knowledge of web crawlers is assumed.
+- Efficiency and parallelization will not be explored.
+- Citations will be of the form [{name}] until the document is finalized and the bibliography can be alphabetized.

 ## Web Crawlers